|Title:||Assistant Head Coach/Defensive Line Coach|

-Tom Sims, who coached at Bowl Championship Series schools for nine seasons prior to coming to Youngstown State, is in his fifth season as the defensive line coach and assistant head coach for the Penguins.
+Tom Sims, who coached at Bowl Championship Series schools for nine seasons prior to coming to Youngstown State, serves as the defensive line coach for the Penguins.

 Sirl was an honorable-mention selection after the best season of his career in 2013.
 He led the Penguins with 12 tackles for losses and tied with defensive lineman Emmauel Kromah and defensive end Vince Coleman for the team lead with four sacks.
 The defensive line combined to make 18 sacks on the campaign.
 Four linemen had at least three sacks.
 Three of the four members started all 12 games for the season.

 In 2013, YSU posted an 8-4 overall mark and was 5-3 in the Missouri Valley Football Conference.
 The Penguins started the campaign with an 8-1 mark, which included the first 5-0 start to conference play in school history.
 Dating back to November 2012, the Penguins won a school-record eight straight conference games.